michaelglenister/MODE-TASK/docs/source/pca_use.rst

 **Command:**
 	``pca.py -t trajectory.xtc -p complex.pdb -ag CA -pt kpca -kt rbf``

-**IncrementalPCA**
+**Incremental PCA**
 ^^^^^^^^^^^^^^^^^^^^^^^

-IPCA (IncrementalPCA) is a variant of normal PCA, which uses low-rank approximation of the input MD trajectory.
+Incremental PCA (IPCA) is a variant of normal PCA, which uses low-rank approximation of the input MD trajectory.
 It uses the amount of memory to store the input trajectory which is independent of trajectory size.
-IPCA is very useful in case the size of trajectory size bigger than available computer memory.
+IPCA is very useful in case the size of trajectory is bigger than available computer memory.

 **Command:**
 	  ``pca.py -t trajectory.xtc -p complex.pdb -ag CA -pt ipca``